KasparEtter/ef1p/internet/index.md

-Additionally, each document has to be accompanied with the used character encoding as part of its [metadata](https://en.wikipedia.org/wiki/Metadata) because none of the encodings will ever be in a position to supersede them all (at least as a widely accepted default encoding).
+Additionally, each document has to be accompanied with the used character encoding as part of its [metadata](https://en.wikipedia.org/wiki/Metadata) because none of the encodings will ever be in a position to supersede them all as a widely accepted default encoding.
 [Unicode](https://en.wikipedia.org/wiki/Unicode),
 which is maintained by the California-based
 [Unicode Consortium](https://en.wikipedia.org/wiki/Unicode_Consortium),